Dking07/fivem-advanced-flags-script/README.md

 ## DESCRIPTION

 This script allows you to apply custom Advanced Flags to vehicles in FiveM, giving you full control over vehicle handling behaviors.
-Unlike other scripts, such as [dk_speed_gain_fix](https://github.com/Dking07/fivem-speed-gain-fix), this script enables you to define and apply any Advanced Flags you want.
+Unlike other scripts, such as [SPEED GAIN FIX](https://github.com/Dking07/fivem-speed-gain-fix), this script enables you to define and apply any Advanced Flags you want.

 ## KEY FEATURES